 People usually associate going to the library with studying or with being uncool.
 But libraries are not just for bookworms; they house an extensive range of media, from archived newspapers, to magazines, music CDs, movies, comic books, anime, software, audiobooks, and more.
 You can even borrow a digital reader.
 Plus, there are a whole host of programmes which you can attend (often FOC) to expand your mind, your skills, and your network.
 For anyone who is looking for inspiration, or even just a good way to pass time, the library should be at the top of their list.
 Being in nicely air-conditioned space (away from the haze) is also an added bonus! (more…)

 There was a special SG50 promotion for Adventure Cove tickets through Qoo10 for $22 ($19 for children).
 Since I had an additional $2 off coupon, I thought it was a reasonable price to pay, considering the usual price at the gate is $36.
 The free entry to Sentosa, via the boardwalk (another SG50 promotion) also made it a bit more worthwhile to check it out before these SG50 promotions end.
-I did have a good time there, although I was disappointed that their locker rentals were so expensive ($10 for a small locker, or $20 for a large locker).
+I did have a good time there, although I was disappointed that their locker rentals were so expensive (rates listed below).
 Fortunately, I didn’t have anything valuable and was able to use the free open storage racks that were often adjacent to the water slides.
 So why would I not go a second time? (more…)